Constant mean curvature, flux conservation, and symmetry: Introduction

-When a \cmc\ hypersurface $\,\Sigma\,$ in a manifold $\,N\,$ is preserved by the action of a continuous isometry group $\,\gg\,$, one can project into the orbit space $\,N/\gg\,$.
-In this case, the \textit{projected} hypersurface $\,\Sigma/\gg\,$ will be stationary for the \textit{weighted} functional introduced in \S\ref{ssec:fv}.
-We include the weighted functional and the resulting weighted mean-curvature with an eye toward this fact.
-We suspect that virtually all we do here could be developed in a more general, stratified setting subsuming both riemannian manifolds and their quotients under smooth group actions, but we have avoided the technical issues arising there by staying within the set of smooth ambient manifolds.
+When a \cmc\ hypersurface $\,\Sigma\,$ in a manifold $\,N\,$ is preserved by the action of a continuous isometry group $\,\gg$, one can project it into the orbit space $\,N/\gg$.
+The {projected} hypersurface $\,\Sigma/\gg\,$ will then be stationary for the \emph{weighted} functional introduced in \S\ref{ssec:fv}.
+We analyze the weighted functional and the resulting weighted mean-curvature invariant with an eye toward this fact.
+We suspect that virtually all we do here could be developed in a more general, stratified context encompassing both riemannian manifolds, and their quotients under smooth group actions.

-In practice, however, one often works in the orbit space, and our case study in \S\ref{eg:twiz3} could easily have been re-interpreted in that context.
+We stick with smooth ambient manifolds here, but the orbit space viewpoint can be helpful, and our case study in \S\ref{eg:twiz3} could easily have been carried out in that setting.
 The approach we demonstrate there can also be adapted to spherical and hyperbolic space forms.
-The first author's report \cite{e} sketches out one way to do that, but we say a few words about the orbit-space approach to those examples in our final Remark \ref{rem:etc}.
+The first author's report \cite{e} sketches out one way to do that, but we describe the orbit-space approach to those examples in our final Remark \ref{rem:etc}.